spencer-shadley/completed-class/14-full-stack/hw/README.md

 4. What do you plan to do to ensure you accomplish these goals?
 5. How do these plans and goals differ from the first half of the course?

-## Part 2: Sequelize - Reverse Engineering Code
+## Optional - Part 2: Sequelize - Reverse Engineering Code

 Reverse engineer the starter code provided and create a tutorial for the code.